DiffusionAD: Norm-guided One-step Denoising Diffusion for Anomaly Detection: Experiments

 \subsection{Anomaly Detection and Localization Results}

-We compare the anomaly detection and localization performance of DiffusionAD with four feature embedding-based methods, \ie, PatchCore~\cite{roth2022patchcore}, RD4AD~\cite{deng2022rd4ad}, RD++~\cite{tien2023rd++}, SimpleNet~\cite{liu2023simplenet} and three generative model-based methods, \ie, DMAD~\cite{liu2023dmad}, FastFlow~\cite{yu2021fastflow} and DRAEM~\cite{zavrtanik2021draem}. \textbf{Per-class performance on VisA.\quad}The results of anomaly detection (Image AUROC) and anomaly localization (PRO) on the VisA dataset are shown in \cref{tab:visa image auroc and pixel pro}.
+We compare the anomaly detection and localization performance of DiffusionAD with four feature embedding-based methods, \ie, PatchCore~\cite{roth2022patchcore}, RD4AD~\cite{deng2022rd4ad}, RD++~\cite{tien2023rd++}, SimpleNet~\cite{liu2023simplenet} and three generative model-based methods, \ie, DMAD~\cite{liu2023dmad}, FastFlow~\cite{yu2021fastflow} and DRAEM~\cite{zavrtanik2021draem}. \textbf{Per-class performance on VisA.\quad}The results of anomaly detection (Image AUROC) and anomaly localization (Pixel PRO) on the VisA dataset are shown in Table \ref{tab:visa image auroc and pixel pro}.
 Our method achieves the highest image AUROC and the highest PRO in 10 out of 12 classes.
 The average image AUROC results show that our method outperforms feature embedding-based SOTA by 2.0\% and generative model-based SOTA by 3.3\%.
 Meanwhile, for PRO, our method outperforms feature embedding-based SOTA by 2.6\% and generative model-based SOTA by 4.7\%.
 In some hard cases, such as capsules and macaroni2, DiffusionAD outperforms previous generative model-based methods by a large margin.
+In addition, DiffusionAD outperforms the previous generative model-based SOTA by 4.8\% on average pixel AP, as shown in Table \ref{tab: visa pixel auroc and pixel ap}.